PlatONnetwork/docs/docs/PlatON系统合约.md

 10. delegation

     This interface is used to delegate or incrementally delegate a verifier node.
 Users who have already pledged a node will not be able to delegate it.
 The user can delegate `LAT` to the verifier at any time with a minimum amount of 10 `LAT` per delegation.
 After a successful delegation, the `LAT` delegated by the delegator to the candidate verifier is transferred to the `Staking contract`.
-The new weight of the verifier will take effect in the next consensus cycle.
+The new weight of the verifier will take effect in the next Epoch.
 When the verifier is selected to participate in the consensus, it will share the block-out and Staking rewards with the principal.

    Interface parameters reference Java SDK:[ delegation](/docs/en/Java_SDK#delegate).